maiha/kafka.cr/README.md

 - `make spec-real`
 - this expects kafka broker is running on "localhost:9092"
-- this expects kafka broker has a topic named "t1"
+- this expects kafka broker has a topic named "t1" and "tmp"
+- NOTE: spec-real works only on crystal-0.13.x, because it seems 0.14.x breaks compat about spec path

 ## Contributing